White Sands National Monument

 From the Visitor Center, an eight-mile (one way) scenic roadway leads into the heart of the White Sands dune field.
 Near the end of that drive you'll find the Heart of the Sands Nature Center.
 However, the Nature Center is only open on an irregular schedule because of National Parks staffing issues.
 The Visitor Center and several of the picnic tables and toilets located along the Dune Drive are universally accessible.
 There is also a 600-yard long Interdune Boardwalk that allows universal access to the top of one of the dunes.

 White Sands National Monument Visitor Center is open from 9 am to 5 pm every day of the year with extended hours in the busier summer months (except when the property is closed because of a missile test at the nearby White Sands Missile Range).
 Folks are usually allowed to enter the property by 7 am but must be outside the gates again by one hour after sunset.
-The entrance fee is $3 per person (age 16 and up), good for seven days from date of purchase.

 Glass bottles and kegs of beer are not allowed at White Sands National Monument at any time but all alcohol is banned from the property in February, March, April and May.